henryle-n/Extract-Transform-Load/README.md

 * **netflix_tv_show.csv**: manually loaded by SQL Lite -> File -> Import.

 ## 5. Summary
-* Both downloaded datasets are not cleaned, lots of issues such as numbers mixed with strings, missing data, special characters, inconsistent data in the same columns, date time are all in one columns, etc. These create many issues with DataType mismatch upon pushing to SQLite from Python & SQLAlchemy.
+* Both downloaded CSVs are not cleaned, lots of issues such as numbers mixed with strings, missing data, 'special' characters, inconsistent data in the same columns, date time are all in one columns, etc. These created many issues with DataType mismatch upon pushing to SQLite using Python & SQLAlchemy.

 * SQL Lite Limitations: can processed interger upto 8-bit by default, thus was causing errors upon using SQLAlchemy to load data.
 Upon intensive research online and from documentations, found the solutions to assign integer-64-bit to SQL Lite.